Ground loop (electricity): Sources of ground current

-Ground loop currents can be induced by stray AC magnetic fields (B, green) which are always present around AC electrical wiring.
-The ground loop constitutes a conductive wire loop which may have a large area of several square meters.
-According to Faraday's law of induction, any time-varying magnetic flux passing through the loop induces an electromotive force (EMF) in the loop, causing a time varying current to flow.
-The loop acts like a short circuited single-turn transformer winding; any AC magnetic flux from nearby transformers, electric motors, or just adjacent power wiring, will induce AC currents in the loop by induction.
-In general, the larger the area spanned by the loop and the larger the magnetic flux through it, the larger the induced currents will be.
+Ground loop currents can be induced by stray time-varying magnetic fields (B, green) which are always present around AC electrical wiring.
+The ground loop constitutes a conductive wire loop.
+According to Faraday's law of induction, any time-varying magnetic flux passing through the loop induces an electromotive force (EMF) in the loop, causing a time-varying current to flow.
+The loop, therefore, acts like a short circuited single-turn transformer winding; any AC magnetic flux from nearby transformers, electric motors, or adjacent power wiring, will induce AC currents in the loop by induction.
+The larger the area spanned by the loop and the larger the magnetic flux through it, the larger the induced currents will be.
 Since its resistance is typically very low, often less than 1 ohm, the induced currents can be large.